corona-warn-app/cwa-server/CONTRIBUTING.md

 * Test your changes as thoroughly as possible before you commit them.
 Preferably, automate your test by unit/integration tests.
 If tested manually, provide information about the test scope in the PR description (e.g. “Test passed: Upgrade version from 0.42 to 0.42.23.”).

 * Create _Work In Progress [WIP]_ pull requests only if you need clarification or an explicit review before you can continue your work item.

+* When creating your Pull Request, please consider checking the __'Allow edits from maintainers'__ checkbox as this will make it easier for us to push commits to your Pull Request if we require.

 * If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment, or you can ask for a review by contacting us via [email](mailto:corona-warn-app.opensource@sap.com).